verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-application-deployment.md

 ---

 During application deployment, the `oam-kubernetes-runtime` and `verrazzano-application-operator` cooperate through the generation and update of Kubernetes resources.
-The `oam-kubernetes-runtime` processes the ApplicationConfiguration and Component resources provided by the user and generates workload and trait resources.
+The `oam-kubernetes-runtime` processes the ApplicationConfiguration and Component resources provided by the user and generates workload and Trait resources.
-The `verrazzano-application-operator` processes Verrazzano specific workload and trait resources.
+The `verrazzano-application-operator` processes Verrazzano specific workload and Trait resources.
 These are then used to generate additional child and related resources.

 Troubleshooting application deployments should follow three general steps: